coatyio/coaty-js/docs/man/communication-protocol.md

   Communication events are only routed between agents within a common namespace.
 * **Event** - shortcut versions of the predefined events listed above.
-* **SourceObjectID** - globally unique ID (UUID) of the event source that is publishing a topic.
-Each agent container's identity represents an event source.
+* **SourceObjectID** - globally unique ID (UUID) of the event source that is publishing a topic, either an agent's identity or that of the related IO source.
-* **AssociatedUserID** - globally unique ID (UUID) of a user associated with the source component; empty or not present if component is not associated with a user.
 * **CorrelationID** - UUID that correlates a response message with its request message.
 This level is only present in two-way event patterns, i.e.
   Discover-Resolve, Query-Retrieve, Update-Complete, and Call-Return event